Beliavsky/Fortran-code-on-GitHub/README.md

 [ferror](https://github.com/jchristopherson/ferror): library to assist with error handling in Fortran projects

-[fhash](https://github.com/LKedward/fhash): hash table with support for generic keys and values, by LKedward
+[fhash](https://github.com/LKedward/fhash): hash table with support for generic keys and values, by Laurence Kedward

 [ffhash](https://github.com/jannisteunissen/ffhash): generic and fast hash table similar to khash in C, by Jannis Teunissen